0xC0ba1t/0xC0ba1t/README.md

 I am Aditya Patil 10 year-old software developer and Cybersecurity Student:

-- 🔭 I’m currently working on EcoOS, CodeHub, Kwick Browser (Released), <a href="cybersearch.herokuapp.com">CyberSearch: A Search Engine written in Python and scrapes results from Bing and Wikipedia.</a>
+- 🔭 I’m currently working on EcoOS, CodeHub, Kwick Browser (Released), <a href="cybersearch.herokuapp.com">CyberSearch: A Search Engine written in Python and scrapes results from Bing and Wikipedia.</a> and <a href="http://www.cyberencrypt.ezyro.com">CyberEncrypt CA</a>.
 - 🌱 I’m currently learning Cybersecurity, JavaScript, Node.js and ReactJS
 - 👯 I’m looking to collaborate on Python and HTML projects
 - 🤔 I’m looking for help with Eco OS